-If you are looking to by residential property in Australia, you may require approval to do so from the Foreign Investment Review Board (FIRB).
+If you’re looking to by residential property in Australia, you may require approval from the Foreign Investment Review Board (FIRB).

-This section is based on information from the FIRB website.
+This page is based on information from the FIRB website.
 We will guide you through the FIRB process for any property sourced through us.

 Who is the FIRB

 The Foreign Investment Review Board (FIRB) is a non-statutory body that advises the Government on foreign investment policy and its administration.
 The Board examines proposals by foreign interests to undertake direct investment in Australia and makes recommendations to the Government on whether those proposals are suitable for approval under the Government’s policy.